 ABOUT ME

-My name is Ingrid Corpuz and I am overjoyed to be leading the Multilingual Learner/ESOL program in Lancaster, SC.
-I am originally from Rio de Janeiro, Brazil where I taught K-12 but I have been living in the United States for 20 years.
-I lived and taught in New York but immediately after hurricane Sandy, I relocated to North Carolina.
+My name is Ingrid Corpuz, and I am overjoyed to be the Title III, Part A: Multilingual Learner and Immigrant Program Manager for the South Carolina Department of Education (SCDE) and an Adjunct Professor for St. Joseph's University's Bilingual Child Study and TESOL Program in New York.
+I am originally from Rio de Janeiro, Brazil, where I taught K-12, but I have been living in the United States for 20 years.
+I lived and taught in New York, but immediately after Hurricane Sandy, I relocated to North Carolina.
 I was a CMS ESOL Educator for 6 years before transitioning to South Carolina.
-I have been married to Benjamin for 17 years and we have an amazing young boy named Dylan.
+I have been married to Benjamin for 17 years, and we have an amazing young boy named Dylan.

 English Language Learners require new and/or modified teaching strategies across the entire curriculum.
 However, these strategies can benefit the entire class, as they will compel teachers to reevaluate their teaching methods and expand on their creativity.
 I intend to embrace individual children’s needs and provide the necessary tools for their success, independent of their background, economic status, race, and/or learning ability.
 Ultimately, an important aspect of a TESOL educator's responsibility is to acquaint international students with cultural patterns for successful socialization and communication within the American culture.
 Frequently, this role calls for the teacher to act as a bridge to assist students through the more difficult and trying moments of culture shock.
 Overall, teachers have the potential to build the bridge between what the learners have and what they need for the next level of understanding and acceptance of themselves and a new culture.